enthought/mayavi/README.txt

-The tvtk package, a part othe Enthought Tool Suite.
+The tvtk package, a part of the Enthought Tool Suite.